viniciusCamargo/npm-q/README.md

 }
 ```

+**¹ If it's given a second parameter, it'll create a new directory and iniate the package there.**

 ## Why
 - Faster than `npm init`: you're not prompt with any options.
 - More concise than `npm init [-y|--yes]`: you only have the **required** `name` and `version` fields of `package.json`.